sandman1544/Air-Pollution-Monitor-V1/README.md

 # Air Pollution Monitor V1 Design
 Hey there!
 My name is Sanjeev.
-This is a page describing my air pollution monitor design (Version 1) that I finished building in the spring of 2019.
+This is a page describing my air pollution monitor design (Version 1) that I finished building in the winter of 2018.
 Currently working on Version 2, which features more accurate sensors and the ability to group multiple monitors together for data analysis.

 ## Purpose
 The purpose of this project was to build an internet-connected device that quantifies and logs data related to the concentrations of various air pollutants.
 This data can then be analyzed using statistical analysis to isolate potential contributing factors to localized air pollution.
 This device, coupled with analytics, comprise the “system” in reference.